Southern Black Forest Nature Park: Valleys and ravines

-Whereas the valleys offer generally a warmer and more balanced climate than the surrounding mountains, it is cooler in the ravines.
-As a consequence thereof, in the valleys of the Upper and High Rhine species from the Mediterranean region further south may already be found, while in the narrow ravines of the High Black Forest there may still be relics from the last ice age.
+In the valleys of the Upper and High Rhine species from the Mediterranean region further south can be found, while in the narrow ravines of the High Black Forest there may still be relics from the last ice age.

 Well-known valleys and ravines in the Southern Black Forest are, e.g.: Wutach ravine (German: Wutachschlucht), Haslach flume (Haslachklamm), Rötenbach flume (Rötenbachklamm), Alb valley (Albtal), Ravenna Gorge (Ravennaschlucht), Simonswald valley (Simonswälder Tal), Münster valley (Münstertal), Schleifenbach ravine (Schleifenbachschlucht), Windberg ravine (Windbergschlucht), Great and Small Wiese valley (Wiesental), High Wehra ravine (Hohwehraschlucht) and Wehra valley (Wehratal) as well as Gauchach ravine (Gauchachschlucht) and Enge ravine (Engeschlucht).

 Landscape

 Bodies of water

 Right through the Southern Black Forest Nature Park runs the watershed between Rhine and Danube which is the main watershed between North Sea and Black Sea.
 Whereas the tributaries of the Rhine flow down with rapid force steeply sloped mountainsides, the declivity towards the Danube is by far gentler.
 Rivers and streams include the Alb, Breg, Dreisam, Elz, and Wiese.

 In the Southern Black Forest, there are many waterfalls of different sizes and heights.
 The Triberg Waterfalls and the Todtnau Waterfalls are two of the highest waterfalls in Germany.

 Lake Schluchsee is the largest lake in the Southern Black Forest Nature Park.
 Other lakes are, e.g., Titisee, Windgfällweiher, Nonnenmattweiher, Schlüchtsee, Feldsee, and Albsee.

 Most clouds come from the west where they pass the broad lowlands of the Upper Rhine Plain and then have to rise when they reach the Black Forest mountains.
 Therefore, it rains frequently in the west and in the High Black Forest.
 Consequently, this is also the area where many bogs could be found in depressions.
 However, due to age-long drainage and peat extraction, their number has been reduced.